Aadhil111/Aadhil111/README.md

 Concepts: OOPS, REST APIs, MVC Architecture, Exception Handling

+## Fun Facts:

+I like all kinds of anime regardless of their genres

+Hobbies: anime, fitness, building things

 ## Github
 Welcome to my GitHub profile!
 Here you'll find a collection of my coding projects, problem-solving adventures, and learning journeys across Java, algorithms, app development, and more.